Franck1333/CryptoWatch-Tkinter/README.md

 ## Getting Started

-To get a copy of the project , you can go on the GitHub's webpage of the project and click on the green button to download as a .ZIP file.
-However , if you're using a prompt console on an Unix machine use this line :
+To get a copy of the project, you can go on the GitHub's webpage of the project and click on the green button to download as a .ZIP file.
+However, if you're using a prompt console on an Unix machine use this line :

 ```
 git clone https://github.com/Franck1333/CryptoWatch-Tkinter.git